 Sources of Fast Food

-Food from fast food restaurants can be easy, fun and nutritious, because fast food franchises now offer more than just fried foods.
-Today’s healthy options include items such as chef salads, grilled chicken sandwiches, broiled fish, low-fat milk and frozen yogurt.
-Fast foods can supply the variety of nutrients your body needs, but you must balance foods that are higher in calories, fat and sodium (salt) with other menu items that are lower.
+Food from fast food restaurants can be easy, fun, and nutritious because fast food franchises now offer more than just fried foods.
+Today’s healthy options include items such as chef salads, grilled chicken sandwiches, broiled fish, low-fat milk, fruit, and frozen yogurt.
+Fast foods can supply the variety of nutrients your body needs, but you must balance foods that are higher in calories, fat, and sodium (salt) with other menu items that are lower.

 Some sources of fast food meals and snacks are: